 ✔️ Wildlife game drives

-Please note that airfare, insurance, and tip is not included.
+Please note that airfare, travel insurance, alcohol, and gratuity are not included.

 Do I need to be an expert cyclist or have ridden long distances before?

 Nope!
 You will need to feel comfortable riding between five and six hours per day at a moderate pace, around 20km per hour.
 We'll be facilitating Strava challenges for us to train together before the trip.

 Maximum 15 people will be on this trip.
 We will all have a chance to get to know each other before the trip through optional monthly Zoom calls.
 Anyone regardless of identity is welcome to join us; we will be centering the experiences of women, non-binary, and trans participants.

 Yes, we offer multiple payment plans.
 Pay the $250 deposit today and we will bill you the remainder in three equal payments.
 ShopPay, which you can select in checkout and pay in four installments over four months, is also available for both the deposit and full trip payment.
 Half of the balance is due by January 1, 2024 and the remainder is due by March 1, 2024.